Sir John Wyndham1

 George Augustus Carteret Thynne was born on 28 October 1869.1 He was the son of Francis John Thynne and Edith Marcia Caroline Sheridan.1 He married Hon.
 Gladys Isabel Annette Adderley, daughter of Charles Leigh Adderley, 2nd Baron Norton and Caroline Ellen Dixie, on 13 March 1915.1 He died on 13 April 1945 at age 75.1

-George Augustus Carteret Thynne graduated from Pembroke College, Cambridge University, Cambridge, Cambridgeshire, England, with a Bachelor of Arts (B.A.).1 He gained the rank of Lieutenant in the service of the North Somerset Imperial Yeomanry.1 He gained the rank of Captain in the service of the Royal North Devon Hussars.1 He fought in the Boer War between 1900 and 1901.1 He fought in the First World War.1
+He graduated from Pembroke College, Cambridge University, Cambridge, Cambridgeshire, EnglandG, with a Bachelor of Arts (B.A.)1 He gained the rank of Lieutenant in the North Somerset Imperial Yeomanry.1 He gained the rank of Captain in the Royal North Devon Hussars.1 He fought in the Boer War between 1900 and 1901.1 He fought in the First World War.1

 Child of George Augustus Carteret Thynne and Hon.
 Gladys Isabel Annette Adderley